blukatdevelopment/UnchainedWorldsOld/keeper_info/modules/city_of_southhorn/info.md

 initial boat heist or they approach the thieves with a feather on their hat.
 1. 30GP convince Hine to join the bandits[Q8].
 2. 100GP take the Diadem(if it hasn't been taken yet)[Q9]
-3. 200GP Bring back a magical dwarven weapon from their tomb
+3. 200GP Bring back a magical titan weapon from their tomb
 4. 300GP assassinate Kinkade[Q2]

 #### (B) Merc Bunks